Consumer medicine information

 When it is given

-INFLUVAC TETRA is generally given as a single dose in autumn each year before the start of the flu season.
+INFLUVAC TETRA is generally given as a single dose in autumn each year before the start of the influenza season.

-You should receive a repeated vaccination every year as new types of influenza virus can appear each year.
+Vaccination should be repeated every year as new types of influenza virus can appear each year.

 If the dose is missed